-MSOD 601b Practitioner as a Global Citizen (4)
+MSOD 601b.
+Practitioner as a Global Citizen (4)

-The skills and knowledge required for a global practitioner of change are the focus of this course.
-Basic assumptions and principles of anthropology, sociology, political science, economics, and psychology are explored as foundational theories to organization development.
-Topics include systems theory, cross-cultural awareness, dynamics of consulting in a non-native land, and working with local country experts.
-A focus on the student's personal and professional growth will occur through the formation of a learning contract and the presentation of a comprehensive model of systemic strategic thinking that spans personal, interpersonal, group, and organizational issues.
+The skills and knowledge required for a global practitioner of change is the focus of this course.
+It extends the fundamental principles and skills of organization development, learned and practiced in MSOD 60la, by utilizing an unfamiliar cultural environment to leverage understanding of the "self as an instrument of change."
+Basic principles of anthropology, sociology, political science, economics, and psychology are explored as foundational theories to organization development.
+Topics include culture of origin and cross-cultural awareness, dynamics of conducting research in a non-native land, and working with local experts.
+A focus on the student's personal and professional growth will occur through the formation of a learning contract and the creation of a individualized model of cultural entry useful to transverse across countries and disparate organization cultures.

-MSOD 602a Small Systems Diagnosis and Change (4)
+MSOD 602a.
+Small Systems Diagnosis and Change (4)